LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 * An event or situation that triggers this VOP to take place.
 * VOPs MAY have multiple triggers.
   * Multiple triggers have an OR relationship unless specified otherwise: Any met trigger can result in a new VOP instance.
-* Triggers other than 'At Will' are considered mandatory unless explicitly marked optional.
+* Triggers are considered mandatory unless explicitly marked optional.
+  * 'At Will' is an exception to this, and is always to be considered optional.
   * If a mandatory trigger condition is met, a responsible party SHOULD begin an instance of the VOP.

 #### VOP Other Requirements